If you have any questions that are not answered below or require further information, please get in contact with us here.

 Is GKR Karate affiliated with any governing body?

 Whilst affiliation with so-called ‘governing bodies’ has never been a priority throughout GKR Karate’s lifespan as a club, we are proud to be members of NAKMAS (National Association of Karate and Martial Arts Schools).
 NAKMAS is one of the three main governing bodies for karate in the UK and Europe.
 GKR has been a member of NAKMAS since 2002.
 Moreover, GKR with over 30,000 registered and active students worldwide formed the IGKF (International Go-Kan-Ryu Karate Federation) in 2005.
-All GKR Karate schools in Australia, New Zealand, United Kingdom and USA are members of the IGKF.
+All GKR Karate schools in Australia, New Zealand and United Kingdom are members of the IGKF.

 What are Membership Consultants?